Skip to main content

 Related links

-The $30 million Transformative Agenda, delivered through UNFPA, is a partnership with six countries in the Pacific to improve access to quality sexual and reproductive health services and strengthen rights.
+The $42.5 million Transformative Agenda Phase II, delivered through UNFPA, is a partnership with nine countries in the Pacific to improve access to quality sexual and reproductive health services and strengthen rights.
 These services are vital to helping women and girls remain in education longer and enable them to participate equally in the economy and society.
 It also helps contribute to more sustainable and inclusive social and economic development.

-The program works in Fiji, Kiribati, Samoa, Solomon Islands, Tonga and Vanuatu.
-The Transformative Agenda is expanding access to, and demand for, quality services, with a focus on family planning, including information and education, health worker capacity building, improved health information management, and strengthened youth-friendly and disability-inclusive services.
+The program builds on the successes of Transformative Agenda Phase I and works in Federated States of Micronesia (FSM), Fiji, Kiribati, Nauru, Republic of Marshall Islands (RMI), Samoa, Solomon Islands, Tonga and Vanuatu.
+The Transformative Agenda Phase II is expanding access to, and demand for, quality services, with a focus on family planning, including information and education, health worker capacity building, improved health information management, and strengthened youth-friendly and disability-inclusive services.

 The program is also supporting improved policy development and regulatory frameworks by working with relevant ministries and assisting them to obtain, analyse and disseminate data to support public policy.
 The Transformative Agenda is complemented by Australia’s contribution to the UNFPA Supplies Partnership, which is helping to ensure essential reproductive and maternal health commodities are available across Pacific countries.